Kyle Kragen

-Kyle Kragen (born February 1, 1993) is an American football outside linebacker who is currently a free agent.
+Kyle Kragen (born February 1, 1993) is an American former professional football outside linebacker.
 He played college football for the University of California, Berkeley.
-He is the son of former American Football player Greg Kragen.
+He is the son of former football player Greg Kragen.

 Professional career

 Denver Broncos

-Kragen signed with the Denver Broncos after going undrafted in the 2016 NFL Draft.
+Kragen signed with the Denver Broncos after going undrafted in the 2016 NFL draft.
 On September 3, 2016, Kragen was waived by the Broncos.
 The next day he was signed to the Broncos' practice squad.
 On September 13, 2016, he was released from the Broncos' practice squad.

 Carolina Panthers

 On May 6, 2017, Kragen signed with the Carolina Panthers.
 He was waived on May 18, 2017.